-The Pillar 1 capital requirement, determined in accordance with the rules contained within BIPRU as applied to the Bank, consists of the following components:
+The Pillar 1 capital requirement consists of the following components:

 - Credit risk capital component the Bank has adopted the standardised approach to determine its Pillar 1 credit risk capital.
 This involves the application of standard rules to each exposure class. - Operational risk capital requirement the Bank has adopted the basic indicator approach to determine its Pillar 1 operational risk capital.
 This calculation is based on the Bank's income and expenditure for the past three years.